 An ancient temple dedicated to a lingam of Mallikarjuna Swamy and Goddess Brahmaraambigai.
 One can also witness the footprints on the lingam which are believed to be belonging to Kaamadhenu.
 Veerabadrar, Sandhya Ganapathi sannadhis and Chamundeeswari are also housed within the complex.
 If you are visiting the temple during the months of January and February, you will get to attend a fascinating week-long agricultural air.
 Anaadhi Vaikuntha Nathar and Veera Anjaneya Koli are two temples located in the proximity of this temple.

-One of the oldest temples constructed by the Ganga kings in the town, Pathaleshwara Temple is the temple with some uniqueness to it and one of the five lingams in the town.
-The Shiva lingam installed in the temple changed its hue with a different time of day.
+One of the oldest temples constructed by the Ganga kings in the town, Pathaleshwara Temple is a temple with some uniqueness to it and one of the five lingams in the town.
+The Shivalingam installed in the temple changed its hue with a different time of day.
 The Lingam is red in the morning, black in the afternoon and white at night, adding a mysterious touch to this ancient temple.

 This ancient temple is located outside the Mysore Fort, the main deity being Trinesvara i.e. the three eyed Shiva.
 The gopura of this temple was destroyed in the 18th century, but the beauty of the Dravidian architecture is still on display here.